 We cannot guarantee that title to our properties will not be challenged.
 Title insurance is not available for our mineral properties, and our ability to ensure that we have obtained secure rights to individual mineral properties or mining concessions may be severely constrained.
 Our unpatented Keystone claims were created and maintained in accordance with the federal General Mining Law of 1872.
 Unpatented claims are unique U.S. property interests and are generally considered to be subject to greater title risk than other real property interests because the validity of unpatented claims is often uncertain.
 This uncertainty arises, in part, out of the complex federal and state laws and regulations under the General Mining Law.
 We have obtained a title report on our Keystone claims but cannot be certain that all defects or conflicts with our title to those claims have been identified.
 Further, we have not obtained title insurance regarding our purchase and ownership of the Keystone claims.
 Defending any challenges to our property titles may be costly and may divert funds that could otherwise be used for exploration activities and other purposes.
 We cannot provide any assurances that there are no title defects affecting our properties.
 In addition, unpatented claims are always subject to possible challenges by third parties or contests by the federal government, which, if successful, may prevent us from exploiting our discovery of commercially extractable gold.
-Challenges to our title may increase its costs of operation or limit our ability to explore on certain portions of our property its, nor do we intend to carry extensive title insurance in the future.
+Challenges to our title may increase its costs of operation or limit our ability to explore on certain portions of our properties.
+We are not insured against challenges, impairments or defects to our property titles, nor do we intend to carry extensive title insurance in the future.